LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 6 - Loading state and register form.md

 }
 ```

 Right in the beginning we added early return `if (loading.value) return;`.
-Method won't do anything if request is already beeing handled.
+The method won't do anything if the request is already being handled.
 This serves two purposes.

-1. Prevents request beeing sent multiple times if form was submitted multiple times either by pressing enter or clicking button multiple times.
+1. Prevents request being sent multiple times if the form was submitted multiple times either by pressing enter or clicking the button multiple times.
 2. You might have this method called programmatically and you don't have a reason for this to be called multiple times.

-Then we set loading state to true `loading.value = true;` and when request is resolved in `finally()` block we set loading back to `false`.
+Then we set the loading state to true `loading.value = true;` and when the request is resolved in the `finally()` block we set loading back to `false`.

-Do not forget to expose loading state in return statement.
+Do not forget to expose the loading state in the return statement.

 ```js
 return { form, errors, loading, resetForm, handleSubmit };